jujhars13/k8s-kind-load-testing/README.md

     - [ ] surface some APM (application runtime telemetry)
     - [ ] surface cluster metrics: cpu/ram/network/disk
     - [ ] surface telemetry into PRs
+- [ ] Generate some nice gnuplots of load testing histograms
 - [ ] Write a more advanced load testing setup in k3s
 - [ ] Use Helm over Kustomize